facil-io/cstl/fio-stl/000 core.md

 ## Version and Common Helper Macros

-The facil.io C STL (Server Toolbox lIbrary) offers a number of common helper macros that are also used internally.
+The facil.io C STL (Server Toolbox Library) offers a number of common helper macros that are also used internally.
 These are automatically included once the `fio-stl.h` is included.

 ### Version Macros